Photos: Robby Klein/Courtesy of the artist

 Please join us!
 Come to our events, spread the word, and support the work we do with tickets and financial contributions as you are able to deliver, so we can continue advancing the struggle.
 Your money will be well spent!

-Sunday, September 18, 4 PM, The Riverside Church of the City of New York
+Sunday, September 18, 4 PM,

-Please join us at The Riverside Church for our Spring Public Forum, Erasure: The Otherization of Queerness.
-TransLash Media creator and Emmy and Peabody award-winning journalist, Imara Jones, will set the stage for a discussion, “Freedom to Be Queer: Overcoming Marginalization, Criminalization, and Erasure” with panelists Ceyenne Doroshow, Founder and Executive Director of G.L.I.T.S.; Charles King, CEO, Housing Works; Adrian Mora, an LGBTQ youth and congregant of The Riverside Church; and Jorge Membreño, Deputy Executive Director, SMYAL.
-The Resistance Revival Chorus will perform and help us celebrate openness, acceptance, and tolerance.
+On Sunday, September 18th, at The Riverside Church of the City of New York, we held our Spring Public Forum, Erasure: The Otherization of Queerness.
+TransLash Media creator and Emmy and Peabody award-winning journalist, Imara Jones, set the stage for a discussion, “Freedom to Be Queer: Overcoming Marginalization, Criminalization, and Erasure” with panelists Ceyenne Doroshow, Founder and Executive Director of G.L.I.T.S.; Charles King, CEO, Housing Works; and Adrian Mora, an LGBTQ youth and congregant of The Riverside Church.
+The Resistance Revival Chorus and jazz pianist Matthew Whitaker performed and helped us celebrate openness, acceptance, and tolerance.

-This event marks JusticeAid’s fourth partnership with the historic Riverside Church, an interdenominational, interracial, and international congregation in the Morningside Heights neighborhood of Manhattan.
+This event marked JusticeAid’s fourth partnership with the historic Riverside Church, an interdenominational, interracial, and international congregation in the Morningside Heights neighborhood of Manhattan.
 A focal point of global and national activism since its inception, The Riverside Church has a long history of social justice; Martin Luther King, Jr. delivered his Beyond Vietnam sermon there on April 4, 1967, exactly one year before his assassination.